CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 ❓ Why was i able to access board.items without calling it like a function ( board.items() )?

-✅: Because i declared the method with the `get` keyword, which makes it a getter property.
+A: Because i declared the method with the `get` keyword, which makes it a getter property.
 This makes it behave like an attribute (a property) rather than a regular function

 ❓ What exactly does the get keyword do here?